amahjoor/arman-web/posts-md/things-you-dont-need.md

-title: How to get rid of things you don't need
+title: Getting rid of things you don't need
 date: November 19, 2025

 I used to have a lot of unnecessary things.